Homemade Mayonnaise Recipe Success!

 Add oil in slowly, use the hole in the top of the blender if you have it.
 Within a few seconds you'll hear it start to thicken as you're blending.

 To give your mayo some probiotics…

-When you’ve mixed all the oil in, add whey – make sure your whey is good – smell it and make sure it’s not “off” or it will ruin your whole batch.
+When you’ve mixed all the oil in, you could add some whey – make sure your whey is good – smell it and make sure it’s not “off” or it will ruin your whole batch.
 (Sometimes if my cheese hangs to drain for a long time my whey isn’t as tasty.)

-Leave out on the counter for 7 hours, and it will keep longer this way too, and then store in the refrigerator.
+Leave out on the counter for 7 hours, and then store in the refrigerator.

 This makes about 1 1/4 cup of mayo and literally takes less than 5 minutes!